rbjork/GetAroundEvaluation/README.md

 Screen One: Gallery View
 • A grid of square thumbnails pulled from the 500px.com API,arranged two columns wide.
-• You can use the Getaround API Keys:
 • The photos should be pulled from the popular photos list, and filtered to only include photos in the "Nature" category.
 • Note that if you do not filter the list, some photos may contain nudity.
 • While your app is loading the list of popular photos, it should show a loading indicator.